yegor256/blog/_posts/2014/jul/2014-07-29-docker-in-rultor.md

 The last step is to configure Rultor to use this image in all builds.
-To do this, I will edit [`.rultor.yml`](http://doc.rultor.com/reference.html) in the root directory of my Github repository:
+To do this, I will edit [`.rultor.yml`](http://doc.rultor.com/reference.html) in the root directory of my GitHub repository:

 {% highlight yaml %}
 docker: